Artlink Takamatsu-St. Petersburg

 Artlink Takamatsu-St. Petersburg History

-Creative Clay continued its Artlink Takamatsu-St. Petersburg collaboration (formerly Artlink Japan) with Heart Artlink Takamatsu in celebration of the 60th Anniversary of the Takamatsu-St. Petersburg Sister City Partnership with an exhibit of 30 pelican paintings in October 2021 and a Lion Dance in January 2022, both at the St. Petersburg Museum of History.
+In 2021, Creative Clay continued their Artlink Takamatsu-St. Petersburg collaboration with Heart Artlink Takamatsu in celebration of the 60th Anniversary of the Takamatsu-St. Petersburg Sister City Partnership with an exhibit of 30 pelican paintings in October 2021 and a Lion Dance in January 2022, both at the St. Petersburg Museum of History.
 In Takamatsu, Heart Artlink Takamatsu artists performed the Lion Dance in October 2021 and performed both the Lion Dance and exhibited the pelican paintings at the Setouchi International Art Festival in March 2022.
 On October 14, 2021, Creative Clay was honored to have Consul-General Kazihiro Nakai of Japan attend the opening of the exhibit of the pelican paintings at the St. Petersburg Museum of History on the date of the 60th Anniversary of the Sister Cities.

 Pelican Paintings: